NervanaSystems/ngraph/doc/sphinx/source/provenance/overview.rst

 may also include the chain of passes that lead from the framework graph to the executing code.

-In the context of a framework with *potential* subgraphs, it can associate device code with specific tags added by a framework bridge which correspond to the framework ops that create the nGraph nodes.
+It can associate device code with specific tags added by a framework bridge which correspond to the framework ops that create the nGraph nodes.
 This works only for those transformations that take place in nGraph: the information stored in the nodes can include additional details about how the device code was chosen.
 For example, whenever a graph transformation is performed with one